jdersch/PERQemu/PERQemu/Readme-source.txt

     Emulator
         All of the code that makes up the PERQ emulation engine lives here.
-        When a new PERQSystem is summoned into being, it builds the system up in a manner that mirrors the actual hardware: a CPU board is created based on the user's configuration; the selected memory configuration is allocated and the display (portrait or landscape) is attached; the appropriate IO board is set up (which in turn loads a Z80 subsystem), and finally any optional IO devices are attached through an IO Option board (if configured).
-As all configuration is now dynamic, the appropriate boot ROM and Z80 firmware images are loaded, and any configured disk drive images are loaded.
-With the (planned) GUI, the user may open debugger windows, load and unload floppy disks, pause, single step or reset the machine, etc. through direct on-screen buttons; for now, all interaction is through the CLI.
-When the "power off" command is given, the user may save any modified disk images before the PERQsystem is deallocated.
+        When a new PERQSystem is summoned into being, it builds up the system in a manner that mirrors the hardware: the Configurator describes the "chassis" (model) to which CPU, IO, MEM and Option boards are added and selected peripherals attached.
+Boot ROM and Z80 firmware images are loaded based on the Configuration, and configured disk images are loaded.
+PERQSystem provides the attachment point for the Debuggers, which allows the user to pause, single step or reset the virtual machine through the CLI and (eventually) the GUI.
+When "powered off" the emulator allows the user to save modified disk images before the PERQsystem is deallocated.
 At this point a new configuration or different media may be loaded and the virtual machine reinstantiated.

     UI
         The reorganized user interface is broken down into three folders (of